Uniform and equipment

 The usual school sanctions will apply if students do not wear the correct uniform.
 For more information see our behaviour policy on our policies page on the school website.

 Please order well in advance of the start of the school year.
-During term time the Stitch Factory can deliver to the school reception for collection by students.

 Students are expected to come to school with the correct equipment for learning.
 Every student must bring to school every day: